TIBCOSoftware/tci-flogo/docs/content/getting-started/dev-environment/vscode.md

 weight: 8
 ---

-To use Microsoft Visual Studio Code as your IDE to develop extensions for TIBCO Cloud Integration - Web Integrator you can install a few extensions to make your life easier.
+To use Microsoft Visual Studio Code as your IDE to develop extensions for TIBCO Cloud Integration - Flogo you can install a few extensions to make your life easier.

 * Install the **Go** extension from the **extensions** marketplace in Visual Studio Code.